slpg-fjwu/slpg-fjwu.github.io/_news/announcement_4.md

 ---
 layout: post
-title: SLPG Group Wins 1st Prize @ PiNTECH Expo 2025
+title: Student Won Merit Award @ 3MT
-date: 2025-04-20 21:00:00+0500
+date: 2022-11-07 16:11:00-0400
 inline: false
 related_posts: false
 ---
-🎉 Announcement: Celebrating a Major Win at PiNTECH Expo 2025!
+🎉 Announcement: Celebrating an Outstanding Achievement!

 ***

-We are delighted to share a proud moment for our **Speech & Language Processing Group (SLPG)** — our team has secured the **1st Prize in the Computer Science category** at the **PiNTECH Expo 2025**, standing out among **1100+ competitive projects** from across Punjab! 🏆

-The award-winning project, titled _“Speech Enabled Machine Translation System for Pakistani Languages,”_ addresses real-world linguistic challenges and was honored with a prize.
-This achievement showcases the potential of applied research to make national impact.

-This milestone reaffirms our group’s commitment to meaningful research, technological innovation, and empowering voices through language technology.

-Stay tuned as the S&LP Group continues to explore new frontiers in speech and language research!
+We are thrilled to announce a remarkable accomplishment within our S&LP Group that fills us with immense pride. 🏆 One of our talented students has secured the coveted Merit Award at the prestigious NUST 3 Minute Thesis Competition!

+Sami Ul Haq, our dedicated student's exceptional presentation and research skills shone brightly during the competition, earning him the well-deserved Merit Award.
+This achievement not only reflects his dedication to research excellence but also their ability to effectively communicate complex ideas in just three minutes.
+He is working on building Context-Aware Neural Machine Translation systems for low-resourced langauges.

+Stay tuned for more updates on our group's achievements and advancements.
+Together, we forge ahead toward new heights of success!